3MFConsortium/spec_booleans/3MF Boolean operations.md

 The optional \<booleanoperations> element contains one or more \<boolean> elements to perform subtractive boolean operations to the mesh or components elements in the enclosing object.

-The boolean operations are iteratively applied in the order defined by the \<boolean> sequence.
+The boolean operations are sequentially applied in the order defined by the \<boolean> sequence.

 ## 2.1.
 Boolean